Last Updated on June 6, 2021 by Tina

 Tourists from Luzon, including those who are from NCR plus bubble, are now allowed entry to La Union subject to compliance with the new tourism guidelines of the province.

 What are The Requirements for Tourists Visiting La Union?

-- Tourists coming from GCQ, MECQ, and ECQ areas are required to present negative RT-PCR test results.
-The result must be within 72 hours (3 days) before the actual arrival in La Union.
-Saliva-based RT-PCR test result issued by the Philippine Red Cross is accepted as an alternative to the Nasopharyngeal Swab RT-PCR test.
+- Negative RT-PCR test results.
+It must be taken within 3 days before the actual arrival in La Union.
+This is required regardless of quarantine classification of LGU of origin.
+Saliva based RT-PCR test result issued by the Philippine Red Cross is accepted as an alternative to the Nasopharyngeal Swab RT-PCR test.

 La Union Tourism Guidelines

 - Tourists must only use pre-determined safe pit stops for stop-overs, eating, and personal necessities.
 Side trips are not allowed.